Laptops · Resale guide

 Essential Checks

-- Wi-Fi and Bluetooth: Connect to a Wi-Fi network and pair a Bluetooth device (like headphones) to confirm functionality.
+- Verify Wi-Fi and Bluetooth: Connect to a Wi-Fi network and pair a Bluetooth device (like headphones or a mouse) to ensure both wireless modules are functioning correctly.

 Insider Checks